gusttavocdn/computer_science_with_typescript/src/01_fundamentals/every/challenge-en.md

+# Instructions

 Write a function called every that returns true if all elements match the predicate of the callback function, and false otherwise.

 The initial array MUST NOT be mutated.